 Tuesday 18 January 2011, 7.30pm: John Fallas in conversation with Beat Furrer, introducing London Sinfonietta concert – Queen Elizabeth Hall, London.
 Also see written profile in concert programme (edited version here).

-Saturday 12 February, 7.30pm: pre-concert talk on Georg Friedrich Haas’s Third String Quartet In iij.
+Saturday 12 February 2011, 7.30pm: pre-concert talk on Georg Friedrich Haas’s Third String Quartet In iij.
 Noct., Workshop Theatre, Leeds.
-Performance (by the Kairos Quartet) follows at 8pm.
+The performance by the Kairos Quartet – the work’s UK premiere – follows at 8pm.

 ‘Sounds of wonder’, on recent works by Julian Anderson, in INTO magazine (December 2010 issue, pp28–33).